onesy-me/onesy/docs/public/assets/md/library/style/use/AmauiStyleRuleProperty.md

 ##### Method

-If value is a method, it takes an argument which are props, so any times props change in `AmauiStyleSheet` instance, it will trigger an update of all `AmauiStyleRuleProperty`'s that have dynamic value using a method, to update their value.
+If value is a method, it takes an argument which are props, so any times props change in `OnesyStyleSheet` instance, it will trigger an update of all `OnesyStyleRuleProperty`'s that have dynamic value using a method, to update their value.

-##### AmauiSubscription
+##### OnesySubscription

-If value is `@amaui/subscription` instance, it will subscribe to the emits from it, and any time it emits a new value, that changes the previous value in that subscription, it will update its value.
+If value is `@onesy/subscription` instance, it will subscribe to the emits from it, and any time it emits a new value, that changes the previous value in that subscription, it will update its value.

 ## API